The Science of Likability lists 27 principles of likability taken from 27 social sciences studies.

 And that’s how “vulnerability makes you attractive” became “be as vulnerable as you can” -wrong- and how “mistakes can make you endearing” became “make mistakes on purpose -wrong-.

-When you don’t already have a solid grasp of social dynamics it’s easy to make these mistake.
+When you don’t already have a solid grasp of social dynamics it’s easy to make these mistakes.

 - Short and to the point

 - Some good insights even for more advanced students

 I appreciated for example the idea of being upfront in wanting to “even the social score”.